lesaint/lesaint.github.io/content/from_jekyll/articles/2014-01-10-tuning_sublime_for_markdown_editing.md

-Title: Tuning Sublime for markdown editing
+Title: Tuning Sublime for Markdown editing
-Summary: Personnal notes for tuning Sublime Text 2
+Summary: Personal notes for tuning Sublime Text 2
 Tags: Sublime Text
 category: articles

-Here I keep a few notes on how to configure Sublime Text 2 to edit markdow editing.
+Here I keep a few notes on how to configure Sublime Text 2 to edit Markdown editing.

 # Markdown Editing in Sublime Text